 Getting a flu vaccine is the best way to protect yourself and others from the flu, especially during the COVID-19 pandemic.
 Flu shots are available at Shots for Tots/Big Shots clinics for children who are uninsured or Medicaid recipients and for uninsured adults.
-The flu vaccine costs $25 for adults, $10 for children, and is free for children with Medicaid.
-No one will be denied services if they are unable to pay.
+The flu vaccine is free of charge.
 For an appointment, please call (512) 972-5520.

 You can also visit VaccineFinder.org to find a location with flu shots near you.